Business Plan Format: Everything you Need to Know

 - Including a cover page to show off your logo and tagline

 - Trimming unnecessary content so your ideas come across clearly

 Finally, you should ask someone else or hire a copy editing professional to proofread your plan for mistakes.
 If you're the only one who works on the plan, it's easy to overlook errors.

 If you need help with your business plan format, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.